 However, only 17% of customers believe that brands listen to their feedback.
 Almost one in ten customers rate their recent customer experience as poor.
 And, not surprisingly, poor customer service is the primary reason behind customer churn.

-- What is it specifically that makes an online shopping experience positive?
+- What is it specifically that makes an online shopping experience positive or negative?

 - What does the new generation of shoppers expect from online businesses?

 - How to deliver superior customer experience and increase customer retention?

 Here’s what 1,004 US shoppers told us.
 Let’s explore customer experience trends that will define this decade.